jedwards1211/js-toolchain/README.md

 Files to publish are output/copied into the `dist` folder and then published from there.
 This includes a derived `package.json` with various development-only fields removed and automatically-generated `main`, `module`, and `exports` fields added.

-The toolchain will do the following:
+The JS toolchains will do the following (similar for TS):

 - Transpile `src/**.js` to `dist/**.js` (CommonJS modules)
 - Transpile `src/**.js` to `dist/**.mjs` (ES modules)